abbasilab/celltransformer/docs/index.md

 ## Installation

-* `pip install git+github.com:abbasilab/celltransformer.git` or clone and pip install; alternatively use the Dockerfile -- `PyTorch`, which uses `uv` to reduce build time.
+* `pip install git+github.com:abbasilab/celltransformer.git` or clone and pip install; alternatively use the Dockerfile, which uses `uv` to reduce build time.

 ## Getting started with training on different datasets